 Go to Rancho Chilamate

 With rides starting at $75 USD/person, horseback riding in Nicaragua with Rancho Chilamate is a bit of a splurge for an excursion in Central America–but it is so, so worth it.
-Our afternoon at the ranch was easily one of our top ten afternoons of our last year of traveling full time, and if you love horses, you would be so disappointed to miss this.
+Our afternoon at the ranch was the highlight of our time in San Juan del Sur and easily one of our top ten afternoons of our last year of traveling full time, and if you love horses, you would be so disappointed to miss this.

 Rancho Chilamate & Where We Stayed in San Juan del Sur: